6502ts/6502.ts/doc/stellerator.md

 # Loading and running cartridge images

 The "Cartridges" page allows you to import, configure and run cartridge images.
+Cartridge images can be loaded directly from ZIP files.

 ## Available Settings